Latest News

 Fluor Corporation and MYR Group are among the North American companies that specialize in developing grid-specific materials and services.
 Their share prices are expected to rise between 12% and 15% by 2026.

-Wesco International is the best performer year-to date, with a gain of over 17%.
+Wesco International is the best performer in terms of growth year-to date, with a gain of over 17%.
 It has segments that cover communications, power distribution and generation, electrical and lighting services, and security.

-Jefferies equity analyst said that "we believe core themes such as data center, electric, and grid investment will drive healthy growth" for Wesco.
+Jefferies equity analyst said that "core themes of data centers, electrification and grid investments will drive healthy growth".

 Power Grabs